Learn how to make light brown sugar easily with just two simple ingredients.

 Medium or dark molasses is made from the second boiling of the sugar.

-It is, naturally and has a thicker consistency.
+It has a naturally darker color and thicker consistency.

 It has a little stronger flavor than light molasses, but not as strong as blackstrap.